-- 1. Requirement: - 1.1 Equipment Plan Layout Drawings shall be prepared for every project. - 2.
-Content: - 2.1 All new and existing equipment shall be shown, to scale, on the equipment plan layout. - 2.2 All mechanical equipment shall be shown with a lighter lineweight. - 2.3 All equipment identifiers are to be shown on the drawing. - 2.4 Provide sections and elevations where sufficient detail cannot be provided in plan. - 2.5 Show all convenience and welding receptacles with circuiting indicated. - 2.6 Show all Public Address (PA) system components. - 3.
-Format: - 3.1 All equipment plan layout drawings are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale:
+- 1. Requirement: - 1.1 Equipment Plan Layout Drawings shall be prepared for every project. - Content: - 2.1 All new and existing equipment shall be shown, to scale, on the equipment plan layout. - 2.2 All mechanical equipment shall be shown with a lighter line weight. - 2.3 All equipment identifiers are to be shown on the drawing. - 2.4 Provide sections and elevations where sufficient detail cannot be provided in plan. - 2.5 Show all convenience and welding receptacles with circuiting indicated. - 2.6 Show all PA system components. - Format: - 3.1 All equipment plan layout drawings are to be produced on a standard A1 size drawing. - 3.2 Drawing Scale:

-Recommended: 1:50 a) 1:100
+a) Recommended: 1:50 b) Maximum: 1:100